IBM/charts/community/gitlab/README.md

 ### Create secrets

 If TLS is enabled, you will need to create certificates for `unicorn`, `minio` (if installed), and the Docker registry.
-Instructions on how to create these certificates using ICP's Certificate manager can be found [here](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.2/manage_applications/create_cert.html).
+Instructions on how to create these certificates using IBM Cloud Private's Certificate manager can be found [here](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.2/manage_applications/create_cert.html).

 ### Image Security Policies